Leo40Git/OneShot-Textbox-Maker/README.md

 # OneShot-Textbox-Maker
 Makes OneShot textboxes.
 What did you expect?
+**WARNING!** This application contains spoilers for Solstice (if you count faces as spoilers)!
 # Licenses
 - Terminus, the font used in the textboxes themselves (`res/font.ttf`), is licensed under the [Open Font License](http://scripts.sil.org/OFL).
 - The textbox window (`res/box.png` and `res/arrow.png`) and the faces (`res/faces/*.png`) belong to Nightmargin, GIR and Eliza.